Bootham Crescent - It Happened This Day

 23-Jan-43 First live radio broadcast from Bootham Crescent as City run out convincing 4-0 winners over Sunderland.

-24-Apr-43 City's war time record crowd of 16,350 see City crash out of the FA Cup when they can only draw 1-1 with Sheffield Wednesday in the semi final second leg.
+24-Apr-43 City's war time record crowd of 16,350 (receipts of £1,398 54p (10 shillings and 9 pennies)) see City crash out of the FA Cup when they can only draw 1-1 with Sheffield Wednesday in the semi final second leg (losing 4-1 on aggregate).

 28-Oct-44 City 10 Gateshead 2 in front of 1,500.
+GH Hawkins (4), R Dix (3), Fred Scott (2) and Tommy Dawkins were the scorers.

 27-Apr-45 2,106 see City's lose their last home war time game 1-2 against Hartlepools United.
 A few weeks earlier over 10,000 had seen City bow out of the FA Cup against Sheffield Wednesday when losing 1-6.

-29-Apr-05 Post WW2.
+Post WW2 Post WW2.
 In the early post-war period, considerable improvements were made to the ground.
 Progress was initially slow as materials were diverted to other post WW2 re-building works.
 Deeper drainage was completed, the Bootham Crescent end banking was concreted (summer 1947), the Popular Stand steps were concreted (first 5 rows in summer 1948 and the rest a year later), Shipton Street end concreted (first 24 steps in 1948) and tannoy equipment was installed.
 By 1950, the ground's capacity was quoted as 23,000.

 26-May-47 City beat Halifax 2-0 in the latest ever game to be played in a season at Bootham Crescent due to the severe winter.

 1947/8 That season, 6 of City's home league games attracted 5 figure attendances, 14,125 against Hull being the biggest.
+The season's gate receipts were a record £16,213.

 30-Aug-47 Alf Patrick becomes the first City player ever to score 4 goals in a game.

 1948/9 That season, 10 of City's home league games attracted 5 figure attendances, 21,010 against Hull being the biggest.
 City set a never to be beaten, all time record average home league attendance of 10,409.
 Even reserve games were well attended, a massive 3,591 saw the reserve game with Scunthorpe.
+Midweek matches were moved to Monday where they stayed until the 1973/4 season.

 01-Sep-48 At the shareholders' annual meeting, it was announced that the club had agreed to purchase the Bootham Crescent ground which had been on lease since 1932.
 The chairman, Mr. W.H.
 Sessions, stated that an agreement had been signed and felt that the club now owned one of the best grounds in the Third Division.
 The deal was formally signed on 19 October 1948.
 The balance sheet revealed that the ground was bought for £4,075 and the buildings, which cost £7,444, had been depreciated so that the whole ground and equipment was listed at £7,204 at current value in 1949.
 To celebrate the purchase of the ground, a dinner was held at the Royal Station Hotel at which the deeds were handed to the chairman.
 Among those present were past and present directors and many enthusiasts who had worked over the years for the club.
 Also in attendance was the club's first captain back in 1922, Billy Smith.

 20-Nov-48 Watch York City 6 Rotherham 1, filmed by Coal Board for a documentary and watched by a new home record league gate of 19,216 (record receipts of £1,271).
-Alf Patrick becomes the first City player ever to score 5 goals in a game.
+Alf Patrick becomes the first ever City player to score 5 goals in a game.

 01-Dec-50 Harold Dennis became the first City player to be dismissed at Bootham Crescent when sent off in a reserve game against Halifax.